 Guatemala accounts for 2.5 percent of the world’s total coffee production and has been a staple of Cafe Imports’ offerings since their humble beginnings.
 Their marathon cuppings in Guatemala are invigorating and exciting and produce some really excellent results, including their latest Regional Select, Guatemala Waykan.
 The department of […]

 Welcome to my Table, here in the corner of this cafe.
-Today we’re sipping a cup of Guatemala Finca Vista Hermosa, from Coffee Collective in Copenhagen, Denmark.
+Today we’re sipping the Big Red Tugboat Coffee IPA—a collaboration between RAM Brewery and Tugboat Coffee in Addison, Illinois.
 Feel free to pull up a chair.

 process: fully washed, patio dried

-Medium body; supple mouthfeel; malic acidity; clean finish.
+Medium body; buttery mouthfeel; citric acidity; clean finish.